OpenEvalProject/evals/manuscripts/elife-71947/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03vek6s52 Department of Immunology and Infectious Diseases, Harvard T.H.
-Chan School of Public Health Boston United States
+1. Department of Immunology and Infectious Diseases, Harvard T.H.
+Chan School of Public Health Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-2. https://ror.org/04t5xt781 Department of Biology, Northeastern University Boston United States
+2. Department of Biology, Northeastern University Boston United States ([ROR:04t5xt781](https://ror.org/04t5xt781))
-3. https://ror.org/01an7q238 Department of Molecular and Cell Biology, University of California, Berkeley Berkeley United States
+3. Department of Molecular and Cell Biology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-4. https://ror.org/01f5ytq51 Department of Computer Science and Engineering, Texas A&M University College Station United States
+4. Department of Computer Science and Engineering, Texas A&M University College Station United States ([ROR:01f5ytq51](https://ror.org/01f5ytq51))

 † Corresponding author

 ## Abstract

-Mycobacterium abscessus ( Mab ) is a rapidly growing non-tuberculous mycobacterium (NTM) that causes a wide range of infections.
+Mycobacterium abscessus (Mab) is a rapidly growing non-tuberculous mycobacterium (NTM) that causes a wide range of infections.
 Treatment of Mab infections is difficult because the bacterium is intrinsically resistant to many classes of antibiotics.
 Developing new and effective treatments against Mab requires a better understanding of the unique vulnerabilities that can be targeted for future drug development.
 To achieve this, we identified essential genes in Mab by conducting transposon sequencing (TnSeq) on the reference Mab strain ATCC 19977.
 We generated ~51,000 unique transposon mutants and used this high-density library to identify 362 essential genes for in vitro growth.
-To investigate species-specific vulnerabilities in Mab , we further characterized MAB_3167c , a predicted penicillin-binding protein and hypothetical lipoprotein (PBP-lipo) that is essential in Mab and non-essential in Mycobacterium tuberculosis ( Mtb ).
+To investigate species-specific vulnerabilities in Mab, we further characterized MAB_3167c, a predicted penicillin-binding protein and hypothetical lipoprotein (PBP-lipo) that is essential in Mab and non-essential in Mycobacterium tuberculosis (Mtb).
 We found that PBP-lipo primarily localizes to the subpolar region and later to the septum as cells prepare to divide.
 Depletion of Mab PBP-lipo causes cells to elongate, develop ectopic branches, and form multiple septa.
 Knockdown of PBP-lipo along with PbpB, DacB1, and a carboxypeptidase, MAB_0519 lead to synergistic growth arrest.
-In contrast, these genetic interactions were absent in the Mtb model organism, Mycobacterium smegmatis , indicating that the PBP-lipo homologs in the two species exist in distinct genetic networks.
+In contrast, these genetic interactions were absent in the Mtb model organism, Mycobacterium smegmatis, indicating that the PBP-lipo homologs in the two species exist in distinct genetic networks.
 Finally, repressing PBP-lipo sensitized the reference strain and 11 Mab clinical isolates to several classes of antibiotics, including the β-lactams, ampicillin, and amoxicillin by greater than 128-fold.
-Altogether, this study presents PBP-lipo as a key enzyme to study Mab -specific processes in cell wall synthesis and importantly positions PBP-lipo as an attractive drug target to treat Mab infections.
+Altogether, this study presents PBP-lipo as a key enzyme to study Mab-specific processes in cell wall synthesis and importantly positions PBP-lipo as an attractive drug target to treat Mab infections.

 ## Introduction